When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Diaper Ditching Motivations

-The book discusses how to use the potty and why it’s essential to do so.
-It encourages confidence as tots approach this milestone.
-We also love this book because the story is in both English and Spanish.
+The book explains how to use the potty and why it’s essential, encouraging confidence as they approach this big milestone.
+A major bonus is that this edition often features text in both English and Spanish, making it great for bilingual households.

 The Very Hungry Caterpillar